EngAhmed73/8-bit-CPU-/README.md

 ## How to Run
 1. Open the project `.circ` file in **Logisim**.
-2. Uploade the date files to the ROM (that depends in your program whether your program includes JMP operation or not )
+2. Uploade the date files to the RAM (that depends in your program whether your program includes JMP operation or not )
 3. **Click on the clock** component to simulate instruction execution.
    - Each click represents one clock cycle.
    - You can observe the CPU execution in steps through the datapath.